 Our Exclusive Construction Details

-The GLH Smart Log profile is vitality important but there are other parts of the log wall construction that must be considered as well.
-GLH has developed construction details and methods in all of these areas.
-These include, but are not limited to, the corner and butt joints, the door and window frames, and the attachment of frame partition walls to the log walls.
+While the GLH Smart Log profile is vitally important, but there are other considerations for log wall construction.
+GLH has developed construction details and methods taking all these into account.
+These include, but are not limited to the corner and butt joints, the door and window frames, and the attachment of interior walls to the log walls.

-Installing the proper size door and window frames has never been this easy!
-All the door and window frames for the log walls come from GLH ready to nail together in the sizes specified on your blueprints.
-You don’t have to read the plans to get the rough opening dimensions and then cut the frames to fit.
-Each set of frames is cut to length and individually wrapped and identified by name.
-You simply nail the pieces together and place at the proper location in the log wall.
-The two side pieces of the frame are splined to fit the groove notches cut in the end of the logs.
-This spline holds the window in place while allowing the logs to settle down the buck.
-A special sealer is also used at the spline which will provide an air and water seal but not interfere with the settlement process.
-Also included with all GLH kits is the gasket that goes above the frame in the settlement space plus the special profile gasket for each side of the doors and windows.
-The profile gasket seals off the gaps created by placing a flat exterior trim on the round log exterior.
-Note: The precut frames are included when the windows and doors are purchased from GLH.
-If the windows and doors are not purchased from GLH, random length frames are available for cutting on the job site.
+Installing the proper size door and window bucks (full width lumber made to surround the openings for windows and doors to which the finish material is attached) has never been this easy!
+The door and window bucks for the log walls come from GLH ready to attach together in the sizes called out on your blueprints.
+You won’t have to cut your own bucks to fit.
+Each set of bucks is cut to length and individually wrapped and identified by name.
+You simply attach the pieces together and place it in the log wall.
+The two side pieces of the buck have wood splines that will align with the groove notches cut in the end of the logs.
+As the logs settle they will slide down the buck spline without affecting the windows or doors.
+A special sealer is also used at the spline which will provide an air and water seal without interfering with the settlement process.
+GLH kits include the gaskets that go above each buck to seal the settlement space above each door, window and fireplace opening.
+We also provide special shaped gaskets that seal between the logs and the trim pieces.
+Note: The precut bucks are included when the windows and doors are purchased from GLH.
+If the windows and doors are not purchased from GLH, random length bucks are available for cutting on the job site.

 Exclusive GLH Wall Guides

-Typically, a log home is constructed with log exterior walls with 2 X 4 and 2 X 6 frame walls that partition or divide up the interior living space into rooms.
-We call those frame walls the “partition” walls.
-It is very important that these partition walls be attached to the log walls in a manner that allows the logs to naturally dry and settle.
-The GLH wall guides provide a very secure attachment of the frame walls to the log walls but allows for any log settlement.
+Typically, a log home is constructed with log exterior walls and 2 X 4 and 2 X 6 frame walls that partition off or divide up the interior living space into rooms.
+We call these framed walls the “partition” walls.
+It is very important that these partition walls be attached to the log walls so that they are secure but also in a manner that allows the logs to naturally settle.
+The GLH wall guides provide a very secure attachment of the frame walls to the log walls but allows for the any log settlement.
 An added advantage to the wall guides is that they provide a very strong and stable vertical surface.
 This minimizes the chances of a log wall bowing over the years.

 Logs Around the Subfloors

-GLH provides two rows of logs to encircle, or go around, your subfloor.
+We recommend setting the exterior log walls on the foundation walls rather than onto the subfloor.
+To do this, GLH includes two additional rows of logs to build up the height of the subfloor (sill plate, joist, and floor sheathing).
+So These two rows of logs will encircle, or go around, your subfloor.
 GLH is the only company to provide this structural improvement.
-We feel it is extremely important as it allows you to bolt the log wall to the concrete foundation, it is much more energy efficient, it provides higher seismic and\ high wind ratings, and it even looks better!
+We feel it is extremely important to have the logs set directly on the foundation walls as it allows you to bolt the log wall to the concrete foundation, which provides higher seismic and wind ratings, it is more energy efficient, and it even looks better!